pronoyNath/grand-hotel-client/README.md

 - **404 Page**
   - A custom 404 page is created with an exciting image/gif and a "Back to home" button to redirect users to the home page.

-## Installation and Setup

-Please refer to the project's documentation and code for installation and setup instructions.

 ## Feedback and Contributions